johnyang-nv/FB-OCC-TRT/deployment/README.md

    2. **Perform TensorRT Inference on NVIDIA DRIVE Orin**

-      Copy or mount the preprocessed data and workspace onto the target platform (Orin) while flashing NVIDIA DRIVE OS Linux to the target system.
+      Copy or mount the preprocessed data and workspace onto the target platform while flashing NVIDIA DRIVE OS Linux to the target system.
 Use [this guide](https://developer.nvidia.com/docs/drive/drive-os/6.0.10/public/drive-os-linux-installation/common/topics/installation/docker-ngc/setup-drive-os-linux-nvonline.html#ariaid-title5) to set up the system within a Docker container.

       Run the shell script to perform TensorRT inference on all preprocessed data within the Docker container.
 The script saves the outputs back into the `--data_dir` directory for further evaluation.